IoshuaCastillejos/Projects/README.md

-# HI, I'm Ioshua Castillejos
+# HI, I'm Ioshua German Castillejos
 ## I’m interested in
   - Using Data Analysis to improve the application behavior, and improve performance.
   - Interpreting data with the creation of great data visualizations that communicate insights.